Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/local-docker-env.md

 - Find the Docker QuickStart Terminal icon, also on your desktop
 - Double click to run it
 - May take a few minutes to complete
 - Resulting with a docker enabled shell for your use.
 Note it is this shell that you are now required to use to interact with docker.
-All linux commands may be executed within as well and you are required to follow the `Docker shell` commands.
+All linux commands may be executed within as well and you are required to follow the `Docker Machine` commands in the subsequent documentation.
 ```
                         ##         .
                   ## ## ##        ==